oshadmon/winniio-scripts/README.md

 # WinniIO Scripts

-The following provides directions to deploying either a _Kafka_ or _gRPC_ consumer for WinniIO.
+The following provides directions for deploying either a _Kafka_ or _gRPC_ consumer for WinniIO.
 This document will cover:
 1. adding repository as a docker volume
 2. deploying _Kafka_ consumer
-3. deploying _gRPC_ consumer
+3. deploying _gRPC_ client

 ### File Structure
 ```tree